 This method involves inverting the ISO 12233 binning procedure.
-Noting that the 4× oversampled edge was created by interleaving the contents of 4 bins, each of which contains an averaged (noise-reduced) signal derived from the original image, we apply an inverse of the binning algorithm to set the contents of each scan line to its corresponding interleave (Inverse binned...
+Noting that the 4× oversampled edge was created by interleaving the contents of 4 bins, each of which contains an averaged (noise-reduced) signal derived from the original image, we apply an inverse of the binning algorithm to set the contents of each scan line to its corresponding low-noise interleave (Inverse binned...
 ROI, below).
-Since the inverse-binned image is a nearly noiseless replica of the original image, we can create a noise image by subtracting it from the original image (which must be corrected for illumination nonuniformity in the direction of the edge).
+Since the inverse-binned image is a nearly noiseless replica of the original image, we can create a noise image by subtracting it from the original image.

 The three images are shown below.
-The noise image (below-right), which has a mean value of 0, has been lightened and contrast-boosted for display.
-The other images are displayed with gamma-correction.
+The noise image (below-right) has been lightened for display.